-Tracking Tag
+Tracking tag

-The piece of code which sits on the advertiser's website enabling Awin to report within the system when a sale has occurred.
-Various fields of information are captured by the tracking tag including total sale value, commission group codes and voucher code (if used).
+The piece of code that sits on the advertiser's website enabling Awin to report within the system when a sale has occurred.
+Various fields of information are captured by the tracking tag including total sale value, commission group codes and coupon code (if used).